 Changing Paradigms – (Part One)

-Changing Paradigms is not easy, first we must understand what a paradigm is.
+Changing Paradigms is not easy.
+To do it, first we must understand what a paradigm is.

-Paradigm-a framework containing the basic assumption, way of thinking and methodologies that are commonly accepted.
+Here’s the dictionary definition: Paradigm-a framework containing the basic assumptions, way of thinking and methodologies that are commonly accepted.

 With regards to exercise, parts of the paradigm include: